 White miso (shiro miso – 白味噌)

 The mildest, sweetest type of miso paste.
-It’s light yellow and has the shortest fermented period.
-This is the most versatile miso paste and can be added to soups, salad dressings, sauces, marinades and glazes.
+It’s light yellow and has the shortest fermentation period.
+This is the most versatile miso paste of all, and can be added to soups, salad dressings, sauces, marinades and glazes.

 Awase miso (合わせ味噌)